Dudewithoutname/EpiczoneSkinSystem/README.md

-# This project is not officialy done by epiczone staff neither darkdeagle himself, it's just my personal hobby project
+# This project is not officialy done by epiczone staff, it's just my personal hobby project